Syspeople/CodeNow/README.md

 # CodeNow
 Empower your ServiceNow Development with no instance configuration.

-- Save time by pushing and pulling changes directly yo your instance.
+- Save time by pushing and pulling changes directly to your instance.
 - Improve quality with autocomplete and snippets.
-- Always get your updates to the right place by changing or creating updatesets.
+- Always get your updates to the right place by changing and creating updatesets.
 - No configuration required.
 Simply Install, Connect and Code.

 ## Feedback